Company logo | Codica

 Flat pricing

-The flat pricing model represents a pricing strategy where a SaaS company offers its software for a fixed price for a specific time period.
+Next up: a flat pricing model!
+It represents a strategy where a SaaS company offers its software for a fixed price for a specific time period.
 In a nutshell, customers have to pay a flat fee and can use the software without limitations and additional charges.
-More importantly, the number of users covered with the subscription and the amount of usage don’t matter.
+More importantly, the number of users covered with the subscription and the amount of usage aren’t the case.

 This model is quite popular among companies because it's streamlined and reliable.
 It is preferred in companies that offer a specific kit of features or functionality instead of customizable options.
 Flat pricing is transparent and trustworthy, which allows it to attract more customers and increase conversion rates.